DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/13simplysmart.md

 Both examples of a web developer make it obvious that the ultimate form of any work is fashion.[^13simplysmart_6] Just *claim* to be a front-end web developer.
-Claim to be a full stack web developer.
+Claim to be a full-stack web developer.
 Claim to be a creative developer.
 Claim to be a UX designer.
 Claim to be an expert.
 Claim to be a female web developer.
 Claim to be a creative coder.
 Claim to be a web architect.
 Claim to be a web artist.
 Claim to be a critical